centreon/centreon-documentation/versioned_docs/version-22.04/resources/known-issues.md

 ALTER TABLE virtual_metrics MODIFY index_id bigint unsigned;
 ```

-> :warning: **Depending on your metrics volumes, this operation could be more or less longer.**
+> Depending on your metrics volumes, this operation could be more or less long.

 ## Autologin does not work with some pages

 ### Description

-The autologin is cuurently not managed on the following pages :
+Autologin is currently not managed on the following pages :
 * *Monitoring > Resources Status*
 * *Configuration > Hosts > Discovery*
 * *Configuration > Business Activity > Business Views*